-When students are not in attendance on the first day of school, the Charter School will attempt to reach the parent/guardian on the first day to determine whether the student has an excused absence, consistent with the process outlined in this policy.
+When students are not in attendance on the first three days of school, the Charter School will attempt to reach the parent/guardian on a daily basis for each of the first three days to determine whether the student has an excused absence, consistent with the process outlined in this policy.
 If the student has a basis for an excused absence, parents must notify the school of the absence and provide documentation consistent with this policy.
-However, consistent with the process below, students who are not in attendance to an unexcused absence on the first day of school will be disenrolled from the school roster, as it will be assumed that the student has chosen another school option.
+However, consistent with the process below, students who are not in attendance to an unexcused absence by the third school day will be disenrolled from the school roster, as it will be assumed that the student has chosen another school option.